 As always, the main priority is high traffic areas.
 Guests are likely to be in your kitchen, living room, and bathroom or sitting at your dining room table.
 Begin your housecleaning routine in the main common areas of your home.
+This includes the floor too!
+Whether you need your rug washing or need to polish the hardwood, don’t neglect the floors.
 If you have extra time, you can focus on organizing the bedrooms or cleaning the office.

 Start household cleaning with a top to bottom dusting of walls and ceilings.
 This cuts down on the dust level in the house throughout the coming year and is a helpful all natural house cleaning method to keeping your home dust free.
 Dust off and clean your tables, counters, bookshelves, entertainment centers and other surfaces before thoroughly cleaning the hidden areas and nooks.
 Wipe over all woodwork, doors, windowsills and baseboards.
 Pull out furniture that has not been cleaned behind recently and clean the surface by hand wiping or vacuuming.
 Clean the floors in the high traffic areas of your home last, as you want to keep this step as close to the arrival time of your guests as possible.
 Clean floors make a big impact.